ramrom/rams_dot_files/cheatsheets/scala_cheatsheet.md

 - one of akka streams main goals is to implement backpressure
 - AKKA STREAMS - built on top of akka, adheres to [reactive streams](https://www.reactive-streams.org/) concept
 - AKKA HTTP - uses AKKA STREAMS, http requests and responses modeled as streams
+    - also uses java Netty for transport layer
 ### PEKKO
 - spawned by apache project from akka 2.6, written mostly in scala and some java
 ### SLICK